TomLXXVI/python-hvac/README.md

 of `docs/examples`.

-Besides the aforementioned application-oriented packages, `hvac` also includes a number of more basic sub-packages which are used throughout the modules of `hvac`:
+Besides the aforementioned application-oriented packages, `hvac` also includes a number of more basic subpackages which are used throughout the modules of `hvac`:

 First of all, `hvac` is heavily based on third-party library `pint` for